 If you are tempted by the raising business opportunities in Central and Eastern Europe, countries such as the Czech Republic, Hungary, Poland, Romania, Slovakia or Ukraine should definitely rank high in your destinations list.

-There are no limitations for foreign investors when it comes to setting up companies in Slovakia.
-A foreign natural or legal person may establish any form of company either together with other foreign or Slovak persons or alone as a sole shareholder.
-Find out more about about entering Slovak market from our: Company Formation in Slovakia!
+There are no limitations for foreign investors when it comes to setting up companies.
+A foreign natural or legal person may establish any form of company either together with other foreign or Czech persons, or alone as a sole shareholder.
+Find out more in our 2017 Guide: Company Formation in the Czech Republic!